adrianHards/learning-frontend/README.md

 <div hidden id="top"></div>
-A collection of (mostly) free JS-centric resources.
+A collection of (mostly) free front end and JavaScript centric resources.
 If you find this page helpful, please give it a star! 🌟 Feedback is welcome.
 <br>
 <br>